MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-publish.md

 > **Your Microsoft Teams app *must* use the [latest schema](~/resources/schema/manifest-schema) and follow [current packaging guidelines](~/concepts/apps/apps-package).**
 >
 > [!NOTE]
-> Teams will soon provide an in-app gallery for users to find or discover [high-quality Teams apps](~/resources/design/overview).
+> Teams provides an in-app gallery for users to find or discover [high-quality Teams apps](~/resources/design/overview).
 To have your solution available in this gallery, you must publish your solution through the Office Store.

-The Office Store provides a convenient location for you to distribute your Microsoft Teams app, as well as other Office 365 extensibility types such as Office add-ins and Sharepoint add-ins.
+The Office Store provides a convenient location for you to distribute your Microsoft Teams app, as well as other Office 365 extensibility types such as Office add-ins and SharePoint add-ins.
 To include your solution in the Office Store, you submit it to the Seller Dashboard.
 You need to create an individual or company account if you have not already done so for other Windows apps or Office extensibility types.

 > [!NOTE]
 > By developing and submitting a Microsoft Teams app, you are subject to the Bot Developer Framework [Terms of Use](https://aka.ms/bf-terms), [Privacy Policy](https://aka.ms/bf-privacy), and [Code of Conduct](https://aka.ms/bf-conduct) for bot, tab, and messaging extension functionality within your app.
 If your app contains Office 365 Connector functionality, separate terms may also apply as part of your Connector Registration on the [Connectors Developer Dashboard](https://aka.ms/publishconnector).

 ## Register as an app developer

-If you have already registered in the Microsoft Store ecosystem, either by distributing a Universal Windows App (UWA) via the Windows Store or an Office or Sharepoint add-in via the Office Store, you should use this account to distribute your Microsoft Teams app.
+If you have already registered in the Microsoft Store ecosystem, either by distributing a Universal Windows App (UWA) via the Windows Store or an Office or SharePoint add-in via the Office Store, you should use this account to distribute your Microsoft Teams app.
 Otherwise, you must first [register as an app developer](https://developer.microsoft.com/en-us/store/register) to create your publisher identity in the Microsoft Store ecosystem.
 Account registration allows you to secure your company identity and triggers validation checks by the Microsoft Store team to ensure you are who you say you are.

 Account management in the Microsoft Store ecosystem relies on a [Microsoft account](https://account.microsoft.com/account).
 This identity will be the main administrator/owner of your Office Store experience.
 For more information, please review [Opening a developer account](https://docs.microsoft.com/en-us/windows/uwp/publish/opening-a-developer-account) and the [Developer program FAQ](https://developer.microsoft.com/en-us/store/register/faq).